tfwio/gen.snd.vstsmfui/README.md

 ================

-VST2.0 host + midi parser test — using NAudio &amp; [VSTNET] --- a prototype successfully harnessing our MIDI parser within the context of our IVstHost implementation.
+VST2.0 host + midi parser test — using NAudio &amp; [VSTNET] --- a prototype successfully harnessing our MIDI parser within the context of our IVstHost implementation, albeit the audio-processing needs a general re-write.

 See: [gen.snd] for compilation detail and [issue tracking][issues];